"Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all long-suffering and doctrine."

 As for divorce, there are only two biblical defenses: adultery and abandonment by the unblieving spouse.
 Nevertheless, in both cases God's ideal is that the couple be reconciled with one another (Genesis 2:21-24; Romans 1:24-32; 1 Corinthians 7:10-15; Matthew 5:31-32).

 It is the position of Iglesia de la Gracia to maintain a high standard regarding the music we utilize in the services of our church.
 We will not adopt or permit the use of wordly music during the worship of our holy Lord.
 The music we will employ will be balanced among the melody, harmony, and rhythm; and the words of the Psalms, hymns, and spiritual songs that we sing will promote theologically sound doctrine.
-Furthermore, the personal lives of those that minister in the church in the area of music will reflect Christlikeness, maintaining good testimonies with both those inside and outside of the church.
-We will not promote artists or popular Christian groups, nor will we employ the use of contemporary Christian music (Romans 12:1-2; Colossians 3:16).
+Furthermore, the personal lives of those that minister in the church in the area of music will reflect Christlikeness both inside and outside the church.
+We will not promote artists or popular Christian groups, nor will we employ music styles that imitate the world and draw attention to man rather than God (Romans 12:1-2; Colossians 3:16).

 The official position of Iglesia de la Gracia is that the true believer should abstain from the consumption of all forms of alcoholic beverages (wine, beer, liquor, etc.).
 The Word of God gives us much advice about how we should walk and not walk, and what we should do and not do (Romans 12:1-2; 13:13; Galatians 5:16-26; Ephesians 4:1-3; 5:18; Colossians 1:10).
 Furthermore, the Scripture warns us about wine, beer, and drunkenness (Proverb 20:1; 23:21, 31; 31:4).
 Therefore, recognizing that inebriation and drunkenness are sins into which any person partaking in the use of alcoholic beverages can fall (Romans 13:13; 1 Corinthians 5:11; Galatians 5:21; Ephesians 5:18); and affirming that not all that is lawful is convenient or edifies and that the true believer should be without offense, seeking the good of others and the glory of God rather than his own personal preference or pleasure (1 Corinthians 10:23-24, 31-32; Philippians 2:3-4); and recognizing that the true believer should give no offense or occasion for stumbling to anyone else (2 Corinthians 6:3; Romans 14), the members of Iglesia de la Gracia have agreed to abstain from the consumption of alchoholic beverages for personal testimony sake, for the good of the other brethren, and for the glory of God.